 - 1. Know your responsibilities: - a.
 Schedule regular appointments or make regular contact with your adviser throughout the semester.
 Be on time and prepared for appointments.
-Be considerate by calling ahead to cancel, canceling online, or reschedule appointments, when needed. - b.
+Be considerate by calling ahead to cancel, canceling online, or reschedule appointments when needed. - b.
 Prepare for your advising appointments with thoughtful questions.
 Participate actively in the session. - c.
-Check your Penn State email daily to be aware of important notices and communications from the University, the College of Nursing and your adviser.
+Check your Penn State email daily to be aware of important notices and communications from the University, the College, and your adviser.
 Respond to emails professionally and in a timely manner. - d.
 Become knowledgeable about University and College programs, policies and procedures.
 Ask questions if you do not understand an issue or have a specific concern.
-Please refer to the Advising website for more specific information. https://advising.psu.edu/
+Please refer to the Undergraduate Advising Handbook for more specific information. - e.
+Understand your Suggested Academic Plan, degree audit and course check sheet; keep track of your progress and make revisions as needed.

-- e.
-Understand your Suggested Academic Plan, degree audit and course check sheet; keep track of your progress and make revisions as needed. - f.
-Be empowered to take responsibility for your choices related to your educational goals and grow from these choices, actions, and outcomes.
-We are here to advise.
-It is your responsibility to decide. - g.
+- f.
+Take responsibility for your educational goals and choices and grow from these choices, actions, and outcomes.
+We are here to advise; it is your responsibility to decide. - g.
 Work to clarify your personal values, goals, interests and abilities.
-Discuss these openly with your adviser to facilitate individualized advising sessions to support you in your unique path. - h.
+Discuss these openly with your adviser to facilitate individualized advising sessions that support you in your unique path. - h.
 Take care of yourself by practicing good wellness habits regarding physical activity, nutrition, sleep patterns, stress management, financial literacy, and safe social and sexual interactions.
-Consult with us to learn about available resources and services that will enhance your self-care. - 2.
+Consult with us to learn about available resources and services to enhance your self-care. - 2.
 Know your Adviser's responsibilities: - a.
-Maintain posted Walk-In Hours and provide time for scheduling in-person meetings. - b.
+Maintain posted Walk-In and Zoom-in Hours and provide time for scheduling inperson meetings. - b.
 Respond to e-mail and phone messages in a timely manner. - c.
 Effectively communicate the curriculum and graduation requirements for the Nursing program.
 Help you monitor your progression towards degree completion.
 Provide insight into appropriate course sequencing. - d.
 Clearly explain University and College policies relating to your course of study. - e.
 Guide and support you in your exploration of personal, career, and academic goals; your assessment of your own interests and abilities; and your development of short-and long-term goals. - f.
-Help you develop an understanding of the purpose and goals of higher education, your roles and opportunities in the University community, and the connection between your University experience and your career and personal goals. - g.
+Help you develop an understanding of the purpose and goals of higher education, your roles and opportunities in the University community, and the connection between your university experience and your career and personal goals. - g.
 Provide accurate information on the University resources available to help you with academic, career and life planning.
 Refer you to support services to help you address academic or non-academic needs that arise. - h.
 Maintain confidentiality of your records and our conversations as required by law. - i.
 Assist you with developing wellness habits to practice effective self-care.